hardillb/multi-tenant-node-red-k8s/README.md

 Running `./setup.sh` in the root directory of the project will generate a `deployment/secret.yml` file that holds the details for connecting to the Kubernetes API and and the `settings.js` for the management app.

-This script will also set the root domain, if a value is passed as an argument to the script it will use this, otherwise it will use the current hostname with `.local` appened
+The script takes 2 arguments

+ - The first is the root domain that will be instance names will be appended to
+ - The second is the host (and optional port) for the local container repository

 ```
-$ ./setup.sh example.com
+$ ./setup.sh example.com private.example.com:5000
 ```

 ### Build Containers